ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/monetization/content_encryption.md

 Your HybridDecrypt/Authorizer deployment should roughly match your key rotation schedule.
 This creates availability of all generated keys to the HybridDecrypt client.

-Tink has extensive [documentation](https://github.com/google/tink/tree/master/docs) and [examples](https://github.com/google/tink/tree/master/examples) in C++, Java, Go, and Javascript to help you get started on your server-side implementation.
+Tink has extensive [documentation](https://github.com/google/tink/tree/master/docs) and [examples](https://github.com/google/tink/tree/master/examples) in C++, Java, Go, and Python to help you get started on your server-side implementation.

 ### Request management